Wondering why your glasses are so pricey? One company controls almost everything about them

 "Our lens manufacturer is right here in Canada," explained Anderson.
 "It allows us to control … our own supply chain.
 That means that all of those savings and not having to pay for brand names and branding rights."

 It's about what customers will pay, in the end

 The federal Competition Bureau has noted that online competitors have resulted in lower prices at times, though EssilorLuxottica does have a piece of that market as well, through both e-commerce versions of its existing brands and ownership of online retailers such as EyeBuyDirect and Vancouver-based Clearly (formerly Clearly Contacts).

 Smaller competitors such as Ollie Quinn, Bailey Nelson or Warby Parker are also only a small fraction of the market.
-For example, Ollie Quinn told CBC Radio's The Cost of Living that it's only targeting about five to ten percent of the total glasses market and focusing on the middle price range, starting at $165.
+For example, Ollie Quinn told CBC Radio's The Cost of Living that it's only targeting about five to 10 per cent of the total glasses market and focusing on the middle price range, starting at $165.

 - Don't feel like waiting for your dose of The Cost of Living on Sundays?

 To listen anytime, click here to download the show to your podcast player of choice.